ykdong/dogs/README.md

 ## Introduction

-This is a full stack [React](https://reactjs.org/) application with a [Node.js](https://nodejs.org/en/) and [Koa](https://koajs.com/) backend.
+This is a full stack [Koa](https://koajs.com/)  [Node.js](https://nodejs.org/en/) backend application with [React](https://reactjs.org/) frontend.
 Client side code is written in React and the backend API is written using Koa.

 ### Development mode